Lahorde/A4HDustSensor/README.md

 This function sends the amount of dust collected by the sensor values on the Web server of the core particle.

 ## Read variable over particle API :
+* Here is the PHP code to access the core of the server and retrieve variables

 * curl https://api.spark.io/v1/devices/'PHOTON_ID'/'VARIABLE'?access_token='YOUR_TOKEN'

 ## Example :

+* Sample PHP code applied to the project Dust Sensor
 * curl_setopt_array ($ curl, array (CURLOPT_RETURNTRANSFER => 1, CURLOPT_URL =>'https://api.spark.io/v1/devices/55ff6d065075555319241887/dustVal/?access_token=0e0e6f8b604ce26ec3206c64bbf333b34174498d'));

 This function recovered the values sent by the particle core web server